eVV44/MSc-DS-thesis/README.md

 - `thesis_runs/`
   Final outputs used in the thesis.
 - `data/`
   Local data directory expected by the scripts.
+This directory is not tracked in the GitHub repository.
 The final experiments use MS MARCO passage dev data, which is not included in this repository and should be downloaded separately from the official MS MARCO release (https://microsoft.github.io/msmarco/).
   The scripts expect these files:
   - `data/msmarco_passage_dev/raw/queries.dev.tsv`
   - `data/msmarco_passage_dev/raw/qrels.dev.tsv`